kvshud/HT_FS25/README.md

 ---

-### 2. O-minimal Geometry: Taming Infinity
+### 2. O-minimal Geometry
 Here we enter the world of o-minimal structures, the key tool behind the breakthroughs.
-We will focus on two landmark results:
+We will focus on two results:
 - **Wilkie’s Theorem**: semi-algebraic sets together with the graph of the exponential function form an o-minimal structure.
 - **Peterzil–Starchenko Theorem**: complex analytic sets definable in an o-minimal structure are in fact algebraic.